run-llama/llama_parse/README.md

 Free plan is up to 1000 pages a day.
 Paid plan is free 7k pages per week + 0.3c per additional page.

+Read below for some quickstart information, or see the [full documentation](https://docs.cloud.llamaindex.ai/).

 ## Getting Started

 First, login and get an api-key from [**https://cloud.llamaindex.ai ↗**](https://cloud.llamaindex.ai).